(Updated on )

-Modern Italian restaurants and upscale Italian eateries can be great spots to go for meat and seafood dishes, inventive pasta plates, and interesting cocktails and liqueurs, but sometimes you just want to eat a plate of chicken parm while in a place that hasn't changed its look in 50 years.
-A handful of such places are below, including some that aren't all that well-known--and a few that have been around forever.
+Modern Italian restaurants and upscale Italian eateries can be great spots to go for meat and seafood options, inventive pasta dishes, and interesting cocktails and liqueurs, but sometimes you just want to eat a simple plate of chicken parmigiana while being in a place that hasn't changed its look in many years or even decades.
+A handful of such places are shown below, including some that aren't all that well-known--and a few that have been around forever.

 1) Al Dente, Boston (North End)